lakshya-wahi/elcano-work/README.md

+# Note from Lakshya

+I worked on the DBW pin management in DBW_Pins.h, fixed several steering/throttle issues, and implemented a data logger.
+I also had small contributions on the RC (remote controller) and the brakes.

 # DriveByWire

 This repository is for use with the **Drive by Wire** board created to be used for the ELCANO self-driving tricycle.
 In order for this module to run external libraries are required.